qianye-zhesheng/driving-manager-backend/README.md

 import type { APIGatewayProxyResult } from 'aws-lambda' import { CorsHeaders } from '../../config/cors-headers'

-export const postAnswerHandler = async (
+export const postDataHandler = async (
   event: APIGatewayProxyEvent,
 ): Promise<APIGatewayProxyResult> => {
   // All log statements are written to CloudWatch